iksi/KirbyEmbed/readme.md

 ```

 ## Todo
-Update the javascript in èmbed.js`to be able to choose whether embed should be loaded immediately after pageload or after a tap/click by the user.
+Update the javascript in `embed.js` to be able to choose whether embed should be loaded immediately after pageload or after a tap/click by the user.